Isidor George Beaver: Selected works

-Other interests
+Other activities

 He conducted classes in technical drawing at the School of Design from 1889.

 He was a member, with his yacht Bonita, of the Holdfast Bay Yacht Club, and swam competitively in the Glenelg pool.

 From 1901 he rode to hounds with the Melbourne Hunt Club, and was still riding regularly until two months before his death in October 1934.

 From 1913 he was a member of the Toorak Bowling Club.